 Personal Use of Company Aircraft was calculated using an average indicated hourly cost of \$2,266.14 which is the incremental cost incurred by the Company.
 This cost is calculated based on the Company's annual average fuel cost and other expenses derived from published industry averages.

-(8) Mr. Linebarger became our Chairman and Chief Executive Officer effective January 1, 2012.
+- Mr. Solso retired from the position of Chairman and Chief Executive Officer at the end of 2011. - (8) Mr. Linebarger became our Chairman and Chief Executive Officer effective January 1, 2012.